ringerc/github-actions-signal-handling-demo/README.md

   works.

   It's unclear what the rules for `if: always()` actions are during github actions cancellation.
-Presumably they don't get to run forever either.
-So try to make it complete quickly.
+From a quick experiment it looks like you've got about 4 minutes to complete cleanup, and `if: always()` steps ignore cancel requests.

 * Hope that steps inside Docker containers work better?